krithik-ranjan/cartoonimator-tangible-sims/README.md

 - [ ] Add camera mirror control on homepage
 - [ ] Add replay and download functionality
 - [ ] Mobile styles and sizes
-- [ ] Add toggle for ellipse on asteroid orbit
+- [ ] Add toggle for ellipse

 Animation
-- [ ] Physics-based asteroid orbit math
+- [ ] Fix starting position of asteroid
+- [ ] Recalculate ellipse if new objects picture is taken

 Functionality
 - [ ] Fix capture button flicker